mramitkb/40-Days-of-JavaScript/Day-12/README.md

-## 7. How do you check if an object has a certain property?
+## Task 7: How do you check if an object has a certain property?
 ```js
 const property = {
     banglo: 2,